 You can celebrate Oktoberfest outside of Germany.

 You can celebrate Oktoberfest outside of Germany.
 Obviously!
-Oktoberfest, Germany’s most famous festival (and by extension, the world’s), is a celebration of Bavarian culture, beer, and local cuisine.
-It’s held in Munich every year during September and October—with a few other cities hosting their own versions as well—and attracts millions of visitors worldwide each year.
+Oktoberfest, Germany’s most famous festival (and, by extension, the world’s), celebrates Bavarian culture, beer, and local cuisine.
+It’s held in Munich every year during September and October—with a few other cities hosting their versions as well—and attracts millions of visitors worldwide each year.

 Best Places to Stay in Munich for Oktoberfest

-Munich is a great place to visit in general, and Oktoberfest is a good reason to visit Munich.
-If you are looking to stay close to the festival grounds, we have you covered with some of the best hotels and accommodation options.
+Munich is a great place to visit, and Oktoberfest is an excellent reason to visit Munich.
+If you want to stay close to the festival grounds, we have you covered with some of the best hotels and accommodation options.

 1. The Hilton Munich Park

-The Hilton Munich Park is a beautiful hotel located just a few minutes from the Oktoberfest grounds.
-It’s one of the best places to stay in Munich for Oktoberfest because it features spacious and comfortable rooms, as well as excellent on-site amenities like a fitness center, pool, and spa.
+The Hilton Munich Park is a beautiful hotel just a few minutes from the Oktoberfest grounds.
+It’s one of the best places to stay in Munich for Oktoberfest because it features spacious and comfortable rooms and excellent on-site amenities like a fitness center, pool, and spa.

-Plus, the hotel is close to the Oktoberfest grounds so it’s easy to get to and from the festival each day.
+Plus, the hotel is close to the Oktoberfest grounds, so it’s easy to get to and from the festival daily.